p2/OAuth2/README.md

 ----------

 The idea is to add a Playground to see OAuth2 in use (instead of a sample app).
-However, it's not currently possible to import custom code into playgrounds, so currently there is no Playground.
+However, it's not currently possible to interact view WebViews inside a playground, which would be needed to login to a demo server.

+There is some stub code in `OSX.playground` if you'd like to tinker.
+It's not working as one needs to open the authorize URL in a browser, then copy-paste the redirect URL from OS X's warning window into the Playground – which makes OAuth2 regenerate its state, making your redirect URL invalid.
+Fun times.